 William Hutchinson, Chairman

-Prior to joining Thomas, Mr Hutchinson spent 12 years in a variety of process industry roles, predominantly with Exxon Corporation following his graduation in Chemical Engineering from the University of Sydney.
+Prior to joining Thomas Global, Mr Hutchinson spent 12 years in a variety of process industry roles, predominantly with Exxon Corporation following his graduation in Chemical Engineering from the University of Sydney.

 Mr Hutchinson is a member of the National Executives of the Australian Industry Group (Ai Group) and the AiGroup Defence Council and a Director of the Export Council of Australia.
 He is the Chairman of the NSW Government’s Defence Innovation Network (DIN).
 He received an Export Heroes Award from the Australia Institute of Export for achievements in developing Australian export business.

 John Cary is a Chartered Accountant with extensive experience in the banking and finance industry.
-Currently Director at Bray & Associates, Mr Cary has over 35 years experience specialising in business and taxation, business and sales acquisitions, succession and estate planning.
+Mr Cary has over 35 years experience specializing in business and taxation, mergers and acquisitions, succession and estate planning.

 Mr Cary has a Bachelor of Economics from Macquarie University.